-Many more companies are now moving massive amounts of ERP data into cloud storage because its obvious advantages have made those reservations evaporate.
-The cloud computing market will reach $258 billion by the beginning of 2021.
+Many more companies are now moving massive amounts of ERP data into cloud storage because their obvious advantages have evaporated those reservations.
+As a result, the cloud computing market will reach $258 billion by the beginning of 2021.

 Having access to a global company’s ERP from anywhere in the world is the number one reason cloud ERP is being adopted.
 Cloud ERP gives better security of data, so it is not as risky as people think.
 Cloud ERP is also easier to manage and lowers costs.

 One-third of company IT budgets go to cloud services now.
-Expect cloud ERP to continue to diversify and to offer more customization options and features in 2021.
+So expect cloud ERP to continue to diversify and to offer more customization options and features in 2021.

 Enterprise Resource Planning Stats and Growth Projections in 2021

-- By 2021, the aerospace and defense industries will have experienced the highest rate of ERP software adoption growth (8.86% since 2014).
+- By 2021, the aerospace and defense industries will have experienced the highest ERP software adoption growth (8.86% since 2014).